-Profit attributable to the member with the largest entitlement is calculated based upon any remuneration included within 'members' remuneration charged as an expense' this year plus [any previously unallocated profits that were allocated within the current year].
+Profit attributable to the member with the largest entitlement is calculated based upon any remuneration included within 'members' remuneration charged as an expense' this year plus [any previously undivided profits that were divided within the current year.
+All amounts divided are allocated to individual members].